-In light of the upcoming Federal Elections, Apathy is Boring, Democratic Engagement Exchange, along with hundreds of other community organizations across the country have joined forces to create the largest non-partisan voter engagement campaign in Canadian history: Canadian Vote Coalition.
-The Coalition’s mission is simple: to increase new voter turnout by sharing tools, resources, and insights that’ll foster democratic engagement in communities across the country, who in turn will tell their friends, who will then tell theirs, who will…you get the drill.
+In light of the Federal Elections, Apathy is Boring, Democratic Engagement Exchange, along with hundreds of other community organizations across the country joined forces to create the largest non-partisan voter engagement campaign in Canadian history: Canadian Vote Coalition.
+The Coalition’s mission was simple: to increase new voter turnout by sharing tools, resources, and insights that’ll foster democratic engagement in communities across the country, who in turn will tell their friends, who will then tell theirs, who will…you get the drill.

 Direct, in-person engagement is the most successful way to get individuals to continue to participate.
 Activating on the same day boosts visibility and increases the ability of our coalition to connect with as many potential voters as possible leading up to the election.